dfinity/quill/README.md

 If you have access to an Internet Computer testnet (for example, a version the replica binary and NNS running locally), you can target quill at this test network by setting the `IC_URL` environment variable to the full URL.
+In addition to that, it is required to use the `--insecure-local-dev-mode` flag.
 For
 example:

-    IC_URL=https://nnsdapp.dfinity.network quill --pem-file <path> list-neurons
+    IC_URL=https://nnsdapp.dfinity.network quill --insecure-local-dev-mode --pem-file <path> list-neurons

 ## Contribution